 Life’s unpredictability is what makes it exciting—but uncertainty also can feel a little daunting when you're trying to plan for the future.
-While it’s impossible to be prepared for every situation that arises, whole life insurance’s lifelong coverage can provide you and your loved ones with financial security, no matter what happens.
+While it’s impossible to be prepared for every situation that arises, whole life insurance’s lifelong coverage can help provide you and your loved ones with financial security, no matter what happens.

-In this article, we will delve into the
+In this article, we'll delve into the

 6 whole life insurance pros